-Moving to BarcelonaiStockphoto
+Moving to Barcelona

-Barcelona is probably the most cosmopolitan and most exciting city in Spain.
+Barcelona is probably the most cosmopolitan and exciting city in Spain.
 The bars, restaurants, and museums, as well as the busy seaside, are definitely a reason for moving to Barcelona.
 However, the city also impresses expats with its history and tradition, an aspect the locals are particularly proud of.

 Barcelona, the capital of Catalonia, is located in the northwest of the Iberian Peninsula.
 With about 1.6 million inhabitants, Barcelona is also the second biggest city in Spain, right after Madrid.
 It is considered Europe’s largest urban center on the Mediterranean Sea, enveloped by the rivers Llobregat and Besòs.

-Politics and Language
+Catalonian Politics and Language

-Acquiring an Identity Number in Barcelona
+Getting Your Identity Number in Barcelona

-- original application form
+- the original application form and a copy thereof

 - your passport and a copy of the information page